• Enjoy a terrific blend of festival concerts from intimate song recitals to thrilling orchestral works

 • Dame Sarah Connolly, Roderick Williams and James Gilchrist bring their technical skills and musical artistry to a series of captivating vocal performances

 • Soak up the evocative atmosphere of Gloucester Cathedral, a treasure-trove of architectural innovation

-an ACE Bursary student, is a tutor and holds a Junior Fellowship at the Royal Birmingham Conservatoire
+a former ACE Bursary student, who is a tutor and Junior Fellow at the Royal Birmingham Conservatoire

 Tour assembles 1415 at Gloucester railway station or 1445 at Hatherley Manor Hotel.
 Welcome and introduction.
 Evening festival performance at Gloucester Cathedral featuring Rebecca Afonwy-Jones (soprano), Raphaela Papadakis (soprano), Jessica Dandy (alto), Stuart Jackson (tenor) and James Newby (bass) with the Three Choirs Festival Chorus and Philharmonia Orchestra under Peter Nardone (conductor): Handel (arr.
 Mendelssohn) Israel in Egypt (UK premiere).

 Morning lecture followed by festival performance at St Catharine’s Church, Gloucester, featuring Roderick Williams (baritone): English songs centered on Somervell’s Maud.
 Afternoon: short walking tour of Gloucester.
 Evening performance at Gloucester Cathedral featuring the Philharmonia Orchestra with Anna Stéphany (mezzo-soprano) under Martyn Brabbins (conductor): Stravinsky Second Suite from The Firebird; Berlioz Les Nuits d'été; Walton Symphony No 1.